pytorch/torchdynamo/README.md

 ## Development workflow

-Tests set `torchdynamo.symbolic_convert.DEBUG = True`, which triggers useful printouts if you add the `-vs` option when running tests.
+Tests set `torchdynamo.DEBUG = True`, which triggers useful printouts if you add the `-vs` option when running tests.

 For example, to look deeper into what this test is doing: